-I set the groceries on the counter and began putting them away after I hung up my tummy.
+I set the groceries on the counter and began putting them away after I hung up my coat and took off my boots.
+Miss P. jumped on the counter and sat there, watching me.

 "How would you feel about having a little brother or sister?"
 I asked.